The DoT in the UK publishes the following table of stopping speeds in the highway code.

 Some pedestrians may be a hit at lower speeds than this – there is no attempt to record the vehicle speed when a pedestrian is hit in the UK.
 However this paper survey in Sweden found roughly 1/20th the number of pedestrian serious injuries from vehicles hit at 15mph (25km/h) as at 30mph (50km/h).

-Viewers Beware – it’s not for the faint hearted, but if you’re a regular London motorist there is a reasonably high chance that one day you’ll see this through your own windscreen.
+Viewer beware — here’s dashcam footage of a real pedestrian getting hit by a car at 23mph.
+It’s not for the faint hearted, but if you’re a regular London motorist there is a reasonably high chance that one day you’ll see this through your own windscreen.
 If you’re a pedestrian, I dearly hope you never see it happen to one of your loved ones.